Manitoba Provincial Road 464: Route description

-PR 464 is a north-south provincial road that begins at the Trans-Canada Highway near the unincorporated community of Hughes, and travels to its northbound terminus with the Yellowhead Highway west of Neepawa.
+PR 464 is a north-south provincial road that begins at the Trans-Canada Highway near the Camp Hughes National Historic Site, and travels to its northbound terminus with the Yellowhead Highway west of Neepawa.

 The road provides north-south access to the unincorporated community of Brookdale, where it intersects with PR 353.
 It is also the eastbound terminus for PR 465 approximately 8 km north of Brookdale.

-PR 464 is a gravel road for its entire length.
+Besides a short section in Brookdale, PR 464 is a gravel road for its entire length.